If you’re craving a comforting and tasty curry that’s easy to prepare with minimal ingredients, this slow cooker chicken tikka masala is perfect!

 For more concise intructions, or to print this recipe out, head to the recipe card at the bottom of the post.

-• 1 kg boneless chicken thighs – I used 1 kg because I wanted enough for leftovers, but you can adjust the quantity depending on how many people you’re serving.
-Chicken thighs are great for a richer flavor, but you can use chicken breasts if you prefer leaner meat.
+- Boneless chicken thighs – I used 1 kg because I wanted enough for leftovers, but you can adjust the quantity depending on how many people you’re serving.
+Chicken thighs are great for a richer flavor, but you can use chicken breasts if you prefer.

-Side Note: With any leftover curry paste you can make my soup maker chicken tikka soup 🙂
+Side Note: With any leftover curry paste you can make my soup maker chicken tikka soup, my tikka butternut squash soup or rub them over some chicken and air fry them, they taste great!

 Making It

-Grab the chicken, onion, garlic, ginger, curry paste, and passata, and pop them all into the slow cooker.
+Grab the chicken, onion, garlic, ginger, curry paste, and chopped tomatoes, and pop them all into the slow cooker.
 Give it a good stir so the chicken gets nicely coated.

-Put the lid on and cook it on low for 5 to 7 hours if you’ve got the time, or if you’re in more of a rush, go for high for 4 to 5 hours.
+Put the lid on and cook it on low for 5 to 7 hours if you’ve got the time, or if you’re in more of a rush, go for high for 3 to 4 hours.
 Either way, you’ll end up with tender, juicy chicken that’s packed with flavour.

-When the cooking time is up, stir in the cream or crème fraîche to make the sauce beautifully rich and creamy.
-This step really takes it to the next level.
+When the cooking time is up, stir in the garam masala and then the cream or crème fraîche to make the sauce beautifully rich and creamy.

 Optionally add some fresh coriander for a garnish.